Importing Source Code

 •When you include a data type subproject for a particular language, UModel also automatically adds the profile of that language to your project.
 The profile subproject (.ump) contains only the most basic types and is different from the data type subproject (also .ump) which contains more extensive type definitions.

 •If you perform the import without including a data type subproject, the import operation will take place nonetheless, and UModel will also automatically include the profile of that language to the project.
-However, any unknown types will be placed into "Unknown externals" package.
+However, any unknown types will be placed into the "Unknown externals" package.
 To solve this, make sure to include the data types subproject for the required language and platform, as explained above.

 Importing source code from a project